thor1033/isds-exam-2024/README.md

    ```bash
    pip install -r requirements.txt
    ```

+All the data has already been scraped and preprocessed, but if you want to scrape and preprocess it again here is how:

 3. **Run the Data Scraping Script**
    Collect the real estate transaction data by running: